AveryClapp/Claude-Code-Fallback/README.md

 - 🔄 **Automatic Detection**: Monitors for usage limit errors in real-time
 - ⚡ **Seamless Switching**: Continues your session without losing context
-- 💰 **Cost Tracking**: Logs API usage so you know what you're spending
 - 🔔 **Smart Notifications**: Alerts you before switching or when approaching limits
 - ⏰ **Auto-Reset**: Switches back to subscription mode when your limits reset
 - 🛡️ **Safe Mode**: Optional prompt before spending API credits